Economics Real World / Real Life Examples (JC/A Level/IB)

 “It is quite amazing to see these theories come into play and it can also help you gather real life examples for your essay writing.”

 Many students find that learning real life examples helps solidify their understanding of theoretical concepts.
 Instead of studying Economics in a silo, it’s important to keep up-to-date with the happenings in markets and economies.
 This is also why the examinations require that.

 For the Singapore-Cambridge A Levels, knowledge of the Singapore economy and the government policies (both Micro and Macro) are the most essential.
-That is why we even have 1 dedicated Economics Model Essays on Singapore book.
+That is why we even have a dedicated Economics Model Essays on Singapore book.

 However, it is also important to know other examples especially involving the US, Europe and China.
 They can be very useful for the Essays examinations.

 For the IB Diploma programme, it is essential to memorise real world examples.
 You must use them in Paper 1 Essays - the penalty for not including at least one per essay part (part a or b) is high; you are given a maximum of Band 2 out of 4 if you do not substantiate your arguments with real world examples.
 They can also be useful for Paper 2 Data Response Questions as in the event that you had previously chanced upon the topic tested in your general knowledge readings; you have additional contextual knowledge for answering the questions!
-If you are preparing for your Internal Assessments, then the examples will also be useful in your search for a suitable article upon which your commentary is based.
+If you are preparing for your IB Economics Internal Assessment, then the examples will also be useful in your search for a suitable article upon which your commentary is based.

 Best Selling Economics Books Worldwide